toumorokoshi/cloud-foundation-toolkit/config-connector/solutions/iam/helm/service-account/README.md

     helm install . --set iamPolicyMember.iamMember=user:name@example.com --generate-name
     ```

-1. _Optionaly_, you can customize optional values by explictly setting them when installing the solution:
+3. _Optionally_, you can customize optional values by explicitly setting them when installing the solution:

     ```bash
     # install your chart with a new service account name
     helm install . --set serviceAccount.name=new-service-account,iamPolicyMember.iamMember=user:name@example.com --generate-name
     ```

     Or,

     ```bash
     # install your chart with a new role
     helm install . --set iamPolicyMember.role=roles/iam.serviceAccountTokenCreator,iamPolicyMember.iamMember=user:name@example.com --generate-name
     ```

     Or set them both in one command.

-1. Check the created helm release to verify the installation:
+4. Check the created helm release to verify the installation:

     ```bash
     helm list
     ```

     Check the status of the service account resource by running:

     ```bash
     kubectl describe iamserviceaccount [service account name]
     ```

     Check the status of the IAM Policy Member:

     ```bash
     kubectl describe iampolicymember iampolicymember-service-account
     ```

-1. Clean up the installation:
+5. Clean up the installation:

     ```bash
     # list Helm releases to obtain release name